-mOm is a prototype collapsible, transportable infant incubator designed for critical infant care in a conflict areas and underserved regions.
+MOm incubator is a collapsible and transportable infant incubator designed for critical infant care in conflict areas and underserved regions.

-According to the mOm website, as of August, 2016, the device is currently in development but in the meantime, mOm is building a global distribution network.
+The device is currently in development, while mOm is building a global distribution network.

-The retail price is unknown but the mOm website states that it is 5% the cost of a standard neonatal incubator.
-As of August, 2016, the device is currently in development but anyone interested in purchasing the device should contact mOm.
+The device is currently in development but anyone interested in purchasing the device can contact mOm.

 Health care professionals and parents of neonates

-mOm claims to be the only known compact and low-cost solution that provides an enclosed micro environment similar to a conventional incubator.
-This is important to ensure a higher degree of thermoregulation and minimise the risk of infection to the baby.
-Design specifications provided by designers are as follows:• Compact for ease of storare and transport
+MOm is a compact and low-cost solution that provides an enclosed microenvironment similar to a conventional incubator.
+This is important to ensure a higher degree of thermoregulation and minimize the risk of infection to the baby.
+Design specifications provided by designers are as follows:

 – Lightweight – up to 90% less than the weight of a conventional incubator